boostorg/hana/doc/tutorial.md

 @snippet example/tutorial/containers.cpp overloading

-This way, the second overload of `f` will only match when `R` is a type whose tag is `Range`, regardless of the exact representation of that range.
+This way, the second overload of `f` will only match when `R` is a type whose tag is `range_tag`, regardless of the exact representation of that range.
 Of course, `is_a` can be used with any kind of container: `tuple`, `map`, `set` and so on.